 We kayaked past a few lighthouses on our trip, and Guillermo took pictures of each one from a variety of angles.
 I asked him why they interested him so much, and he said, “It’s just strange to see lighthouses on a lake.
 And that there are lakes big enough to need them.”

 The prettiest lighthouse we would see was the one perched on the rocky coastline just outside the village of Killarney, our take-out point.
 From our last campsite, we could see it twinkling at night.
 It was an easy four-hour paddle into town and we had two and a half days to get there.
-I would have been happier if it were another two weeks away.

 We found a campsite on the outside of Phillip Edward Island that was an immense expanse of gracefully shaped granite, smooth and undulating like a bowl of melting ice cream.
 Shield scenery at its finest.
 We decided right away that we would spend two nights there.
 On the second day, for the first time in the trip, we didn’t climb into the kayak even once.
 The only time I put my sandals on was to explore the frog-filled lagoon behind us where, judging by the splashes we heard at night, a family of beavers also lived.
 Most of the time, we walked barefoot on the granite, feeling not much bigger than the ants that did the same.
 Guillermo likened it to a natural history museum, the bedrock of a country laid bare by ancient glaciers for all to see.
 By the water’s edge the rock was clean and barren of life, while farther inland, where there was more shelter from the elements, patches of green and orange lichens eeked out a living.
 A little farther on after that, the first wind-tortured pines clung to crevices and fissures in the rock.
 Veins of sparkling white quartz ran arrow-straight across the waves of stone, disappearing into the water only to reappear on the whaleback islands in front of us.
 It wasn’t like just looking at a Group of Seven painting, it was like being inside of one.